waynodiablo/Oystercard/further_javascript/00_challenge_track.md

 13. [Use TDD to finish support for user note creation](13_user_create_note.md)
 14. [Refactor](14_refactor.md)
 15. [Extract a standalone test library](15_extract_test_library.md)

-### Thursday and Friday

-Build a [frontend, single page web app that summarises the news](news_summary_project.md).
-No challenges.
-No walkthroughs.
-You'll be able to build on what you've learnt from making the notes app.

 #### Guidance